merrintjacob/Market-Flash/README.md

 #  Market Flash ERD (Entity Relationship Diagram)

-•	Purpose: To outline the functional requirements for the Market Flash System, which tracks campaigns, clients, channels, locations, employees, and departments.
+<u>Introduction</u>

-•	Scope: This system allows for campaign tracking, client management, employee allocation, and reporting on KPIs such as conversions, clicks, and engagements.
+The purpose is to outline the ERD for the Market Flash Campaign Performane, which tracks campaigns, clients, channels, locations, employees, and departments.The Scope of the system allows for campaign tracking, client management, employee allocation, and reporting on KPIs such as conversions, clicks, and engagements.

-## Table of Contents
+## Tables

-### Tables
+<u>Introduction</u>
-#### Relationships
+### Relationships
-##### ERD Diagram
+#### ERD Diagram